 For the purposes of term selection and analysis of MedDRA-coded data, abuse is the intentional, non-therapeutic use by a patient or consumer of a product - over-the counter or prescription - for a perceived reward or desired non-therapeutic effect including, but not limited to, "getting high" (euphoria).
 Abuse may occur with a single use, sporadic use or persistent use of the product.

-Reported LLT Selected Comment Athlete used anabolic steroid preparation to enhance performance Steroid abuse Patient occasionally uses opioid product to get high Opioid abuse, episodic use Patient deliberately ingested the topical medication for its psychoactive effect Drug abuse Intentional use by incorrect route LLT Intentional use by incorrect route (PT Intentional product use issue) provides additional information about the nature of the drug abuse
+Example

+Reported LLT Selected Comment

+Athlete used anabolic

+steroid preparation to Steroid abuse

+enhance Steroid abuse

+performance

+Patient occasionally

+uses opioid product Opioid abuse, episodic use

+to get high

+LLT Intentional use by

+Patient deliberately Drug abuse incorrect route (PT

+ingested the topical Intentional use by incorrect Intentional product use

+medication for its route issue) provides additional

+psychoactive effect information about the

+nature of the drug abuse